micmejia/bible-dump/NKJV/1 Kings/1 Kgs 5.md

 Solomon had seventy thousand who carried burdens, and eighty thousand who quarried _stone_ in the mountains,

 ###### 16
-besides three thousand [^g]three hundred from the chiefs of Solomon's deputies, who supervised the people who labored in the work.
+besides three thousand three hundred from the chiefs of Solomon's deputies, who supervised the people who labored in the work.

 ###### 17
-And the king commanded them to quarry large stones, costly stones, _and_ hewn stones, to lay the foundation of the [^h]temple.
+And the king commanded them to quarry large stones, costly stones, _and_ hewn stones, to lay the foundation of the temple.

 ###### 18
-So Solomon's builders, Hiram's builders, and the Gebalites quarried _them;_ and they prepared timber and stones to build the [^i]temple.
+So Solomon's builders, Hiram's builders, and the Gebalites quarried _them;_ and they prepared timber and stones to build the temple.